-The Board of Directors has determined that the Company is a "controlled company" as that term is defined by Nasdaq since the members of the Yeager family, pursuant to their ownership of Class A and all Class B Common Stock, control approximately 63% of the voting power of the Company as of March 23, 2020.
+The Board of Directors has determined that the Company is a "controlled company" as that term is defined by Nasdaq since the members of the Yeager family, pursuant to their ownership of Class A and all Class B Common Stock, control approximately 62.7% of the voting power of the Company as of March 29, 2021.
 Under Nasdaq rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance standards, including:

-- the requirement our Board include a majority of independent directors; - the requirements that we have a compensation committee; and - the requirement that director nominee be selected by either majority of a company's independent directors or by a committee composed entirely of independent directors.
+- the requirement our Board include a majority of independent directors; - the requirements that we have a compensation committee of independent directors; and - the requirement that director nominees be selected by either majority of a company's independent directors or by a committee composed entirely of independent directors.